-An overdraft is a service provided by a building society or bank that allows you to make withdrawals, write cheques and make payments when you don’t have enough money in your account to cover them in the short-term.
+An overdraft is a service provided by a building society or bank that allows you to make withdrawals, write cheques and make payments when you don’t have enough money in your current account to cover them in the short-term.
 As it's a means of borrowing money you usually have to pay fees or interest for using it.

 There are two types of overdraft:

-What can I use an overdraft for?
+What can I use an arranged overdraft for?

-Some overdrafts charge interest at a variable rate.
+Some arranged overdrafts charge interest at a variable rate.
 So if you want to know exactly what you’re going to pay back, you might want to look at some fixed rate options.